Skip to content

 Photo: Godfrey Atima / Pexels

 Writing code is the fun part.
 Finding out why it does not work is where the hours go.
 AI tools have quietly become very good at the second job, reading error messages, spotting the logic flaw you have stared past ten times, and suggesting the smallest fix rather than a rewrite.
-We tested the strongest options on real bugs to see which genuinely shorten the hunt.
+We compared the strongest options to see which genuinely shorten the hunt.

 GitHub Copilot